facile-it/hackathon2017/README.md

 # Deploy

-To deploy to the gh-pages you have to issue the following commands:
+To deploy to the gh-pages, after committing you have to issue the following commands:

 ```
-make build
-git add .
-git commit -m 'Your commit message`
-make deploy
+make build deploy
 ```